Amethyst69/Amethyst69/README.md

 ### About me 😎
-My name is ----, I'm -- years old and I have a passion for programming and networking since I was ----.
+Hi there, my name is David, I'm 20 years old and I have a passion for programming and networking since I was 10.
+I'm a Computer Engineering student since 2023 at the
-In my free time I like to make cool projects or programs that may be helpful for people, working out, going out with friends or watch TV series.
+University of Tor Vergata, in Rome.
+Always looking towards new collaborations and projects.

 - 🔨 Fixing bugs is my point of strength.
 - 🌱 I’m currently learning C++.